Rogue POTUS: Trump Warned Kellyanne Conway Of Being Fired – Spicer ‘Burning Out’

 — Rogue POTUS Staff (@RoguePOTUSStaff) February 10, 2017

 The very popular Twitter account updates their Twitter feed pretty often, with tweets that they allege offer an inside peek behind the Trump administration from inside the White House.
-Not only does the Twitter feed offer seemingly original insights, it also retweets or republishes tweets like the following, from Martin Heinrich, a United States Senator from New Mexico.
+Not only does the Twitter feed offer seemingly original insights, but it also retweets or republishes tweets like the following, from Martin Heinrich, a United States senator from New Mexico.
 Senator Heinrich took Mr. Trump to task for leaving a key inside of a classified lockbag.
 The same photo was published by the Washington Post.

 Never leave a key in a classified lockbag in the presence of non-cleared people. #Classified101 (Original Photo @AP https://t.co/F4KaPbX9Hw) pic.twitter.com/4GmKK8dp5K